Swift Proposals & Tools

 - WebPIMMS If count rates are what you are after, visit WebPIMMS, a mission count rate simulator powered by PIMMS --- the Portable, Interactive Multi-Mission Simulator.
 Choose a flux, or count rate from any of a wide variety of previous and current missions, then convert it into Swift BAT, XRT and UVOT count rates.

-- Build XRT products: An online XRT product generator is provided.
+- Build XRT products: An online XRT product generator is provided at https://www.swift.ac.uk/user_objects/.
 This tool allows users to build X-ray light-curves, spectra and images of any point source object observed by Swift.
 All products are publication-quality, and account for all analysis issues such as pile-up and the presence of bad columns.
-Documentation is available online.
-In addition, for users who prefer to use the software directly to create the desired products, data analysis threads are provided, detailing the basic steps required for extracting data products.
+Documentation and links to published papers about the system are available online at https://www.swift.ac.uk/user_objects/docs.php.
+These tools can also be used via the swifttools python module.
+In addition, for users who prefer to use the software directly to create the desired products, data analysis threads are provided at https://www.swift.ac.uk/analysis/xrt/, detailing the basic steps required for extracting data products.
 Among other topics, these webpages highlight how to account for pile-up and the best way to deal with background subtraction in WT mode.
 Information about known calibration and science analysis issues are listed on the XRT Digest Page.

 - XRT optical loading Bright optical sources can leak through the thin XRT optical blocking filter, causing "optical loading" that can severely complicate or compromise analysis of the X-ray data.
 There are several possible mitigations to this problem, but no good solutions.
 In general, objects with V < 8 mag should not be observed in PC mode.
 Objects with V < 5 mag should not be observed in any mode, as the data will be poorly calibrated and may be useless.
-To determine whether optical loading is likely to contaminate your dataset use the Optical Loading Calculator.
-If you have an extremely compelling science case that requires such an observation, we strongly suggest that you contact the Swift XRT team (kennea@swift.psu.edu or swifthelp@leicester.ac.uk) to discuss the observation before submitting your proposal.
+The Optical Loading section includes a calculator to estimate how much a bright optical source may affect the X-ray spectrum.
+Swift data analysis queries can be sent to swifthelp@leicester.ac.uk.

 - UVOT signal-to-noise calculator The UVOT instrument team at the Mullard Space Science Laboratory have developed a web-based tool for calculating S/N, background levels, and sensitivity limits.